- providing course materials in the classroom;

-Lecture slides that include materials covered by these options can be posted to a password-protected course website or learning management system (e.g., Blackboard, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course.
+Lecture slides that include materials covered by these options can be posted to a password-protected course website or learning management system (e.g., Canvas, Moodle, PAWS) or e-reserve that is accessible only by students registered in a USask course.
 If you need to use material outside of the options listed above, you must seek express permission from the copyright owner to distribute the content.
 Please keep a copy of any permissions that you receive.

 Supplemental Resources Provided with Required Course Textbooks